terra-hq/npm-image/README.md

 # Vue Image

-`tiamge` is a collection of Vue.js components designed to simplify form creation and management in your Vue projects.
+`timage` is a collection of Vue.js components designed to simplify form creation and management in your Vue projects.
 This component provide a consistent and customizable set of an image with its class, height, width and style.

 ## Installation